rhietala/rhietala.github.io/_posts/2016-09-20-rrdtool-as-timeseries-datastore-for-sensor-data.md

 `create_rrd_unless_exists` creates an RRDtool database file unless one exists already using [rrdcreate](http://oss.oetiker.ch/rrdtool/doc/rrdcreate.en.html) (or its python bindings).
-The data definition syntax is not simple, but first `--step` tells how frequently data is expected, `5m` being once every five minutes.
+The data definition syntax is not simple, but first `--step` tells how frequently data is expected, `300` seconds being once every five minutes.

 Then a *data source* (`DS`) called `temp` of type `GAUGE` is created.
 Gauges are for data that is just values which can increase or decrease over time,